hackutd/hackutd-tech-guide/docs/Workshops/Webapp-Setup/project-setup-guide.md

 :::info
 Before we get into creating our first project, we want to make sure that we know **_where_** we’re building it.
 In this section, we will be creating a general folder that will _house_ all of our future projects.

+_note_: If you already have a dedicated folder for projects, you can skip this step.
 :::

 1. Open up Visual Studio Code